Seppli11/Japanese-Theory/source/chapters/ch2_sentence_structure.rst

 But (or) However
 ----------------
-"but" and "However" have multiple words in Japanese.
+"but" and "however" have multiple words in Japanese.

 ..
 Note:: ga can also be used to say "but" or "however" this however is described in :ref:`Wa vs Ga<wa-vs-ga>`